 Do I Need a Clean Criminal History To Be a Bartender in Florida?

 You will need a clean criminal history for at least five years before the year you apply to work as a bartender.

 This is simply because it is considered unlawful for an alcohol vendor to employ an individual as a bartender if they have been convicted in the past five years.
-This includes criminal offences in Florida as well as in any other state across the country.
+This includes criminal offences in Florida and any other state across the country.

-Now that you are well-versed on how to become a bartender in Florida, you’re one step closer to understanding the fascinating world of the global hospitality industry.
+Now that you are well-versed in how to become a bartender in Florida, you’re one step closer to understanding the fascinating world of the global hospitality industry.

-Remember, you don’t need a bartending license, but you may need to undergo some quick training depending on your employer.
+Remember, you don’t need a bartending license, but you may need some quick training, depending on your employer.